livewires/js-coding/worksheets/01-hello-world.md

 ## Glitch

-For LiveWires 2020 we're going to use a website called Glitch.
+For this course we're going to use a website called Glitch.
 You can write code and share it with people very easily.

 For this worksheet, you're going to need a Glitch project.
 This will be based on our starter project.
 Click [here](https://glitch.com/~livewires-01-hello-world), and "remix" the project to create your own copy that you can edit: